ByKaj/homeassistant-config/docs/README.md

 ### Git Pull configuration
 Configuration with auto restart of Home Assistant and auto pulling your GitHub repository for changes enabled.

 > **WARNING:** Only activate this add-on when your repository holds your initial commit.
-Otherwise it'll wipe your configuration and you probally don't want that...
+Otherwise it'll wipe your configuration and you probably don't want that...

 The deployment key is the private key in `id_rsa` created in step 6 of the previous backup procedure.
 Take note of the key format.